 So if you have insufficient mating material which means not having enough pieces to checkmate then also the game ends in a draw.
 Just imagine can you checkmate if both you and your opponent have only kings.

-Here are the conditions of draw by insufficient mating material are:
+Here are the conditions of the draw by insufficient mating material are:

 - King Vs King